tingyi-alessandro-lorigiano/Data-Analysis/README.md

 # Data-Analysis

-In this folder there is (1) file that allows you to download options data from the Chicago Board of Options Exchange (CBOE).
+In this folder the file "tradealertdownloaderclass.py" is the main file that allows you to download options data from the Chicago Board of Options Exchange (CBOE).

-A simple program used to download options data from the Chicago Board of Options Exchange (CBOE).
+This is a simple program used to download options data from the Chicago Board of Options Exchange (CBOE).

 Able to download options data for any ticker in